-We are also holding drop-in sessions for IHE members only with more detailed thematic updates on Wednesday and Friday afternoons.
-If you work for an IHE member institution, please contact firstname.lastname@example.org for joining instructions.
+On Wednesday afternoons, we hold drop-in sessions for IHE members only with a mid-week update and a more detailed thematic presentation and discussion.
+If you work for an IHE member institution, please contact email@example.com for joining instructions.

 Please note: Updates from IHE are designed to keep our members and other independent providers up to date with key information and guidance relating to COVID-19.
 They are for general information purposes only and do not constitute legal or medical advice, for which providers should always refer to relevant legal professionals and the latest guidance from public health authorities.

 - UK Government – Coronavirus (COVID-19): what you need to do

 The latest guidance advises to stay alert.
 Meaning the government advice is that you must:

 - stay at home as much as possible

 - keep your distance if you go out (2 metres apart where possible)

 - wash your hands regularly